beberlei/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

   input.
 - The construction is recursive and allows to assemble object graphs.
 DateTime is handled as special case.
-- The target object is passed to the validator component and an HTTP 400 error is thrown is the validation does not pass.
-You can control the validation groups with an option ``validation_groups``.

 Example::

     /**
      * @Route("/blog")
-     * @ParamConverter("criteria", options={"validation_groups": {"default", "other"}})
      */
     public function listAction(PostCriteria $criteria)
     {